jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ## Run the Pipeline and Test the Results

-Run the pipeline and validate the results by querying the lakehouse table:
+Run the pipeline and validate the results by querying the lakehouse Delta table:

 ![fabricaicu21](/assets/images/fabric-ai-cu/fabricaicu21.png)